stevemidway/DAR-2022/Assignment_6.md

     results you do not need much introduction.
 Include just enough to familiarize the reader with the topic and importance of your forthcoming analysis.
--   20 points: Methods. explain how the data were collected (feel free to reference a thesis or other document if it were to get lengthy and detailed).
+-   20 points: Methods.
+Explain how the data were collected (feel free to reference a thesis or other document if it were to get lengthy and detailed).
 Focus on how the data are analyzed—what model(s) were considered, what models were eventually selected, how model fit was